-Documents General information Have you had sight of this Lead person if you have concerns A named and contactable welfare officer responsible for the implementation of their safeguarding policy and issues regarding the protection of children or young people.
+Documents ocuments General information Lead person if you have concerns A named and contactable welfare officer responsible for the implementation of their safeguarding policy and issues regarding the protection of children or young people.
 Safeguarding Policy Clubs and organisations should have a safeguarding policy, with a clear procedure for dealing with poor practice concerns or risk of abuse.
 Safeguarding training All staff and volunteers should have up-to-date recognised safeguarding training.
 Sports organisations often require and are able to provide sport-specific training programmes for staff and volunteers.
 Code of Conduct A clear code of conduct is developed and maintained outlining the standard of conduct that is acceptable to children, staff, volunteers, and parents.
 Parental consent As part of registration the club should ask for emergency contacts, key medical information (allergies, asthma etc), special needs and any other issues that the club needs to know about.
 Written consent is obtained from parents if physical contact is required for demonstration purposes e.g. positioning.
 Written parental consent is obtained from parents if images of their child is taken along with details of the purpose/usage and retention periods of the images.
 DBS Have all staff and volunteers been selected through a proper recruitment process.
 Safe recruitment procedures for those working with young people that include: a clear job description, appropriate references, criminal records check (eg DBS) for relevant posts and technical qualifications.
-Ratio of supervising adults to children What are the recommended ratios?
-You may need to refer to the organisation responsible for the sport/activity.
-First Aid Certificate Instructor Public indemnity insurance Procedure for reporting and responding to injuries or accidents that occur within club time.
+Ratio of supervising What are the recommended ratios?
+You may need to refer adults to children First Aid Certificate to the organisation responsible for the sport/activity.
+Procedure for reporting and responding to injuries or Instructor Public indemnity insurance accidents that occur within club time.
 Coach qualifications The coach should have a recognised qualification to clarify they are qualified and have the technical competence in the sport/activity at the right level.
 Coaches need to be competent to deliver and oversee the sport or activity safely.